$0 Credential Evaluation (WES/NACES) Guide — Quick-Start Checklist

 Using the Reference Number to Track Your Application

-WES provides real-time status updates through your online account.
-The statuses you will see, in sequence:
+WES provides status updates through your online account.
+Status labels vary by application, but you may see stages such as:

 1. Application Started — You have begun but not yet paid